amunategui/amunategui.github.io/_posts/2016-07-20-all-hacker-news.md

 <br><br>

-Double-click on the file and it will download it to your local directory.
+Double-click on the file and it will be downloaded onto your local machine.

 <BR><BR>
 **Moving Files from EC2 to local machine or S3**